m104/interpolate/README.md

 along the gradient and values represent the known (key) values along that gradient.

-Here's an example for placing values within one of seven buckets:
+Here's an example for placing values within one of seven buckets, accomplished with the help of `floor`:

     require 'rubygems'
     require 'interpolate'